QCrypt/qcrypt-website/themes/devfest-theme-hugo/README.md

 # DevFest Theme Hugo

-The theme is located in the themes/devfest-theme-hugo subdirectory.
+The theme is located in the `/themes/devfest-theme-hugo/` subdirectory.
+It used to be an independent theme, as a separate git submodule, but since 2023, it's permanently included in the git repository.

+## Getting ready to edit the theme

 First, install [yarn](https://yarnpkg.com/lang/en/docs/install/).